lhfei/cloud-doc/HBase/HBase Shell.md

 **Removing Table Scope Operators**

 We can also remove the table scope operators.
-Given below is the syntax to remove ¡®**MAX_FILESIZE**¡¯ from emp table.
+Given below is the syntax to remove Â¡Â®**MAX_FILESIZE**Â¡Â¯ from emp table.

 ```sh
 hbase> alter 't1', METHOD ? 'table_att_unset', NAME ?
 'MAX_FILESIZE'